Size-pore-dependent methanol sequestration from water-methanol mixtures by an embedded graphene slit: Results and Discussion

 To test this result directly, we calculate the methanol sequestered by the pore inside walls as a function of $\delta$ for the two mixture compositions (Fig.~\ref{figmet}, left panel).
 We find that methanol in the pore exceeds what would be expected from simple osmotic equilibrium.
 In particular, at the overall 10\% and 25\% methanol compositions, we find up to 320\% and 250\% more methanol than expected inside the pore, respectively.
 Furthermore, the greater $\delta$, the higher the methanol sequestered, above the value expected by simple osmotic diffusion.
 Hence, the pore inside adsorbs more methanol when its size increases.

-Consequently, the methanol amounts inside and outside the pore are anti-correlated, affecting the quantity in $V'$ more for higher methanol overall concentration (Fig.~\ref{figmet}).
-For increasing pore size, the trend for the methanol concentration is to increase inside and decrease outside it, although in a non-monotonic way that correlates with the specific oscillatory properties of the confined polar (CSW) methanol-graphene interaction \cite{Leoni:2021aa}.
+Consequently, the methanol amounts inside and outside the pore are anti-correlated.
+The effect in $V'$ is more substantial for higher methanol overall concentration (Fig.~\ref{figmet}).
+For increasing slit size, the trend for the methanol concentration is to increase inside and decrease outside the pore.
+However, the methanol concentration changes non-monotonically, correlating with the oscillatory properties of the confined CSW liquid \cite{Leoni:2021aa}.